 The Tobene plant is one of the most efficient power stations in Senegal and we plan to convert it to gas fired operation as soon as gas becomes available.

-We are working on the gas conversion project at Tobene and Malicounda, as well as in the process of developing other projects in country including a 120MW CCGT at the Kounoune power plant site.
+We are working on the gas conversion project at Tobene, as well as other development opportunities.

 We are also introducing new models of investment.
 Azura Power has successfully closed the first private investment in Senegal’s energy sector, a robust demonstration of investor confidence in the sector.
 Looking ahead, we plan to acquire additional power plants with a combined generating capacity of 187MW.